ctoruno/Personal-Website/content/blog/data-viz-tutorials/01-bee-swarm/index.md

 Once that we have set up the basics, we draw the bee swarms.
 This can be done by adding two types of geoms: 1) `geom_beeswarm` or 2) `geom_quasirandom`.
 The difference in these two geoms is the type of algorithm used to spread the data points.
 From a visual perspective, we can say that `geom_beeswarm` gives you a more simetric and ordered points while `geom_quasirandom` (yeah, you guess it) adds an almost random noice to the final position of the data points.

 Each of these geoms have an argument called `method` that can also slightly modify the way the points are placed in the plot.
 You can review the functions documentation an experiment with the different methods available.
-For this exercise I will be using the default method for the *swarm (default)* method for the `geom_beeswarm` and the *pseudorandom* method for the `geom_quasirandom`.
+For this exercise I will be using the *swarm (default)* method for the `geom_beeswarm` and the *pseudorandom* method for the `geom_quasirandom`.

 ``` r
 # Adding a beeswarm geom